 The simple truth, then, is how we manage stress ultimately depends on a whole host of factors: from social networks, to psychological maturity.
-Hormones, however, are one thing that we can control.
-Constructing an adequate training regime—one capable of optimising their production and fine-tuning regulation—will pay us back dividends in the long run: allowing us to deal more effectively with stress, take on bigger challenges, and avoid suffering from long-term health problems.
-What’s more, it leaves us in a better position to protect those we care about—and that’s important too.
+Hormones, however, are one thing that we do have direct control over.
+Constructing an adequate training regime——one capable of optimising their production and fine-tuning regulation——will pay us back dividends in the long run: allowing us to deal more effectively with stress, take on bigger challenges, and avoid suffering from long-term health problems.
+What’s more, it leaves us in a better position to protect those we care about——and that’s important too.

 9. Masculinity In The Modern Age

 It’s fair to say that mental resolve in the modern world has somewhat collapsed.
 By removing everyday hardships, we’ve rendered ourselves largely incapable of facing up to larger ones: 24-hour comfort, sedentary lifestyles and round-the-clock distraction have, taken together, eroded hardiness when compared to previous generations.

 Consider this for example: testosterone levels in men are supposed to sit at somewhere around 617 ng/dL.
 In more athletic guys, like me for instance, this figure can reach well into the thousands.

 However, back in 2017, Buzzfeed conducted a study on four of its male journalists and discovered that the highest level amongst them was a mere 376 ng/dL.
 Astonishingly, three out of these four had levels below 270 ng/dL!
 To put this into perspective, this is below what you’d anticipate in an average 85-year-old man!